msikma/splitvod/readme.md

               -b "stream2.mp4" "2:29:00.976" "0.8"
 ```

-For each set of two videos, they'll need a specific timestamp where they're both synced up.
+For each set of two videos, they'll need a specific timestamp where they're both synced up (note: [the Time extension for VLC Player](https://addons.videolan.org/p/1154032) is a good way to find it).
 Then one of the two videos needs to have a start and end timestamp (the start/end timestamps for the other video will be calculated automatically based on the sync point).

+Timestamps should be given in HH:MM:SS.MS format.

 For example: